DigitalSurvival/Stage7/docs/configuration options.md

     skip <install step>

   Parameters:
-    install step - The name of install step to skip.
+    install step - name of step to skip

-#todo/untested
 server - Specify a Stage7 server.

   Usage:
     server <host>[:<port>]

   Parameters:
-    host - Hostname or IP address of the Stage7 server. port - Port server is listening on (defaults to 8899).
+    host - hostname or IP address of the Stage7 server port - port server is listening on (defaults to 8899)

 use_linux32 - Enable the use of linux32 for doing 32ul installs on 64-bit boxes.